Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: K3 -type manifolds with a symplectic action of

+It is proven in \cite[Theorem 1.8]{CubicFourfolds} that $Y$ is the only cubic fourfold which admits the biggest possible automorphism group $\Aut(X) = \Z_3^5 : \mathcal S_6$.
 Using Lemma \ref{AutInjective}, we can consider the Fano variety $F(Y)$ and show that $F(Y)$ admits the action of $\Z_3^5 : \mathcal S_6$.
-We observe that the order of $\Z_3^5 : \mathcal S_6$ is 174960, thus this group is a good candidate for $G$ as in the sequence
+We observe that the order of $\Z_3^5 : \mathcal S_6$ is 174960, thus this group fits in the sequence